OforOlive1234/OforOlive1234/README.md

 ## Stuff about me

-- 🔭 I’m currently working on a game called <b>Dam Clicker</b> as well as a [firebase chat app](https://pommy-chat.web.app)
+- 🔭 I’m currently working on a game called <b>Dam Clicker</b> as well as a special surprise
-- 🌱 I’m currently learning: HTML, CSS and Javascript
+- 🌱 I’m currently learning: Typescript and React (tsx)
-- 💬 Ask me about something
 - 📫 How to contact me: Message me on discord - [OforOlive1234#2814](https://discord.com)
 - ⚡ Fun fact: Olives are yummy
 - 🤔 [What's this?](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO)
 <!--
-- 😄 Pronouns: Him / He
+- 😄 Pronouns: He / Him
 - 👯 I’m looking to collaborate on N/A
 - 🤔 I’m looking for help with N/A
 -->